You are here

 Chief, Laboratory of Molecular Biology

 Dr. Wu received her bachelor’s degree from the University of Wisconsin at Stevens Point, her master’s degree from the Department of Physiology at the University of Southern California, and her Ph.D. from the Department of Anatomy (currently the Department of Neurobiology) at the University of California at Los Angeles (UCLA).
-She received her postdoctoral training from the Mental Retardation Center at UCLA and the Department of Genetics at Harvard Medical School.
+She received her postdoctoral training from the Mental Retardation Center (now the Intellectual and Developmental Disabilities Research Center) at UCLA and the Department of Genetics at Harvard Medical School.
 She joined the NIDCD in 1993 and has published many papers on the molecular mechanisms underlying inner ear development.

 Laboratory of Molecular Biology